CSCfi/csc-user-guide/WINDOWS.md

 mkdocs serve --dirtyreload
 ```

+If you wish to shut down the server, perhaps to restart it with `--dirtyreload` enabled, simply hit _Ctrl+C_.

-Point a web browser to `localhost:8000`.
+With the server running, you can point a web browser to `localhost:8000` for a preview.

-If you want to leave MkDocs running, open a new Git Bash window and again navigate to the folder:
+If you want to leave MkDocs running while continuing to work on the command line, open a new Git Bash window and again navigate to the cloned folder:

 ```bash
 cd csc-user-guide
 ```

+### Creating a new branch for your work

-Check that you are on the _master_ branch with git-status:
+Check that you are on the _master_ branch using [git-status](https://git-scm.com/docs/git-status):

 ```bash
 git status
 ```

-and `git switch master` if not and you wish to work on a new branch.
+and `git switch master` if not and you wish to create a new branch to work on.

-Fast-forward the master branch to the latest commit:
+Fast-forward the master branch to the latest commit with [git-pull](https://git-scm.com/docs/git-pull):

 ```bash
 git pull origin master
 ```

-Branch off of the latest commit on master with Git switch (replace `my-branch-name`):
+Branch off of the latest commit on master using [git-switch](https://git-scm.com/docs/git-switch) (replace `my-branch-name`):

 ```bash
 git switch --create my-branch-name
 ```

+### Working on your contribution

-The main point of this is to edit the files using the tools you prefer and that if you left MkDocs running, it will reload the when you save a file you've edited.
-This happens quicker with the `--dirtyreload` option enabled.
+The main point of this tutorial is to be able to work on the files using the tools you prefer and that if you left MkDocs running, it will reload the preview when you save a file you've edited.
+This happens quicker with the `--dirtyreload` option enabled, but is in any case quicker and more convenient than waiting for the Rahti preview to rebuild a branch.

+### Sending your work to the repository

-Check which files you've changed:
+Check which files you've changed, and that you are on the correct branch using [git-status](https://git-scm.com/docs/git-status):

 ```bash
 git status
 ```

-Check what you changed in the files:
+Check what you changed in the files using [git-diff](https://git-scm.com/docs/git-diff):

 ```bash
 git diff